CentreForDigitalHumanities/I-analyzer/README.md

-timestextminer
+I-analyzer
 ===============================================================================

-`timestextminer` is a Python package that provides the following:
+`ianalyzer` is a Python package that provides the following:

 - A front-end that enables users to search through an ElasticSearch index of a text corpus, and stream search results into a CSV file. `Flask` is used for serving the interface and generating results.
 On the client side, the interface uses `JQuery-UI`.